Terms of Service

 • The family, caregiver or designated individual can pick up adaptive equipment from C.A.T.S.
 Adaptive equipment is defined as equipment that does not need fitting or customization.
 Examples include: bath chairs, wedges, activity chairs, medical umbrella strollers.

-• Rehab equipment may also picked up from C.A.T.S. by the family, caregiver, or designated individual, but requires fitting, customization or adjustments, by the referring medical professional.
-Referral to a Assistive Technology Professional (ATP) or Durable Medical Equipment (DME) vendor may be necessary.
+• Rehab equipment may also be picked up from C.A.T.S. by the family, caregiver, or designated individual, but requires fitting, customization or adjustments, by the referring medical professional.
+Referral to an Assistive Technology Professional (ATP) or Durable Medical Equipment (DME) vendor may be necessary.
 The fitting or customization must be arranged by the responsible party ordering the equipment.
 Examples of rehab equipment include manual or power wheelchairs with adaptive seating systems, standers and gait trainers/walkers.

 • Once a pick-up date has been agreed upon, the requester must comply or notify C.A.T.S. immediately about rescheduling.
-If the equipment is not picked or rescheduled, it will be returned to inventory.
+If the equipment is not picked up or rescheduled, it will be returned to inventory.

-1. Limitations of Services
+6. Limitations of Services

-• C.A.T.S. does not warrant equipment or provide repair services.
-C.A.T.S. can provide the family with contact information for local vendors that provide repair services.
+• C.A.T.S. can provide the family with contact information for local vendors that provide repair services.

 • Equipment is provided from available inventory.
 C.A.T.S. does not maintain a “wish list” or “wait list” for equipment.

 • C.A.T.S. does not deliver donated equipment to families.
-The family must arrange for pick-up of the equipment.
+The family must arrange for pick-up of equipment.

-1. Use of Equipment
+7. Use of Equipment

 8. Communication Loan Library